jairajsahgal/jairajsahgal/README.md

 Full Stack Developer
 --------------------

 I've been actively been programming in the industry for 4 years.
-I started with blockchain and is currently working with React and Django + Brownie
+I started with blockchain and is currently working with NextJS and Django + Kafka

 * 🌍  I'm based in India
 * ✉️  You can contact me at [jairajremote@gmail.com](mailto:jairajremote@gmail.com)
-* 🚀  I'm currently working at [AvatarLife](http://www.avatarlife.com) and [FinVedas](https://finvedas.com)
+* 🚀  I'm currently working at [Sustainext](https://sustainext.ai/).
-* 🧠  I'm learning Go
+* 🧠  I'm learning about Database in Depth.
-* 🤝  I'm open to collaborating on Backend Development, and Software Development
+* 🤝  I'm open to collaborating on Backend Development, and Qt Development.

 ### Skills